February 18th The Raven, the Palladium and the White Hill of London

 A plate of Polish pączki for tłusty czwartek (Fat Thursday)

-In Poland, the tradition is to eat pączki which we call doughnuts and the Germans call Berliner. (remember when Kennedy made that famous speech in Berlin and said ‘Ich bin ein Berliner’, well what he was saying was ‘I’m a doughnut’).
+In Poland, the tradition is to eat pączki which we call doughnuts and the Germans call Berliners. (remember when Kennedy made that famous speech in Berlin and said ‘Ich bin ein Berliner’, well what he was saying was ‘I’m a doughnut’).
 The doughnuts traditionally should be made with red jam, but now people can use cream, or almost any sort of sugary addition.

-Spain is more savoury, where tortilla are eaten but also eat sausages, bacon and pork on that day.
-In Catalonia they eat tortilla with butifarra.(which are sausages in the Roman tradition).
+Spain is more savoury, where tortilla are eaten but also eat sausages, bacon, and pork on that day.
+In Catalonia, they eat tortilla with butifarra.(which are sausages in the Roman tradition).
 Here is a recipe for butifarra.

 Butter Week & Lardy Cake